Right-covariant differential calculus on ${\cal F}({\mathbb C}_q^{2|1})$: -graded Hopf-Lie algebras

-In this section, to get the dual of the Hopf superalgebra ${\cal A}$ defined in Section 3, we have applied to ${\cal A}={\cal F}({\mathbb C}_q^{2|1})$ the approach which Sudbery invented for $A_q(2)$ \cite{sudb} and also \cite{dob}.
-Let us begin with the definition of the duality \cite{abe}.
+In this section, to get the dual of the ${\mathbb Z}_2$-graded Hopf algebra ${\cal A}$ defined in Section 3, we have applied to ${\cal A}={\cal F}({\mathbb C}_q^{2\vert1})$ the approach which Sudbery invented for $A_q(2)$ \cite{18} and also \cite{10}.
+Let us begin with the definition of the duality \cite{1}.